hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_cloud_status_flavor_slot_detail_summary.rst

 .. _view_job_status: https://cloudscheduler.readthedocs.io/en/latest/_architecture/_data_services/_database/_views/view_job_status.html

-This view is one of a suite of related views:
+This view is one of a suite of related views supporting the primary status display of CSV2.
+The suite includes:

 #. view_cloud_status_